nrfconnect/sdk-nrf/samples/cellular/nrf_cloud_multi_service/README.rst

 CONFIG_LED_INDICATION_GPIO - GPIO LED indication
    Use the `Zephyr gpio-leds`_ driver for LED indication.
    Defaults to enabled if there is a compatible devicetree entry, and the Thingy:91 is not the target.
-   Defaults to enabled on the nRF9160DK.
+   Defaults to enabled on the nRF91 Series DKs.

 .. _CONFIG_LED_INDICATION_DISABLED: